dsample/JaikuBackup/README.md

 `find . -name *.json | php getAvatarIcons.php > avatars.script`

-Once that's finished you have a list of image URLs in the file `avatars.script`, now run:
+Once that's finished you have a list of image URLs in the file `avatars.script`.
+If, by looking at avatars.script with a text editor, you notice there's a lot of lines with `# ERROR`, see the section below titled 'Fixing JSON files'.

+Now, to download the images run:

 `bash avatars.script`